evolvingweb/migrate_example_i18n/README.md

   * **langcode:** The `langcode` parameter was formerly `language` in Drupal 6.
 So we need to assign it properly so that Drupal 8 knows as to in which language the node is to be created.
 We use the `default_value` plugin here to provide a fallback to the `und` or `undefined` language just in case some node is out of place, however, it is highly unlikely that it happens.
   * **body:** We can assign this property directly to the `body` property.
 However, the Drupal 6 data is treated as plain text in Drupal 8 in that case.
 So migrating with `body: body`, the imported nodes in Drupal 8 would show visible HTML markup on your site.
 To resolve this, we explicitly assign the old `body` to `body/value` and specify that the text is in HTML by writing `body/format: constants/body_format`.
 That tells Drupal to treat the body as _Full HTML_.

 This takes care of the base data.
-If you run this migration with `drush migrate-import c11n_hybrid_i18n --update`, all Drupal 6 nodes which are in base language or are language-neutral will be migrated into Drupal 8.
+If you run this migration with `drush migrate-import example_hybrid_i18n --update`, all Drupal 6 nodes which are in base language or are language-neutral will be migrated into Drupal 8.

 ## Hybrid translation migration

 We are halfway through now and all that's missing is migrating translations of the nodes we migrated above.
-To do this, we create another migration with the ID [c11n_hybrid_i18n](config/install/migrate_plus.migration.c11n_hybrid_i18n.yml).
+To do this, we create another migration with the ID [example_hybrid_i18n](config/install/migrate_plus.migration.example_hybrid_i18n.yml).
 The migration definition remains mostly the same but has the following important differences as compared to the base migration:

 * **source:**
   * **translations:** We define this parameter to make the source plugin read only translation nodes and to make it ignore the nodes we already migrated in the base migration.
 * **destination:**
   * **translations:** We define this parameter to make the destination plugin create translations for existing nodes instead of creating fresh nodes for each source record.
 * **process:**
   * **nid:** Are we defining an ID for the nodes to be generated?
 Yes, we are.
-With the `nid` parameter, we use the `migration` plugin and tell Drupal to create translations for the nodes we created during the base migration, like `plugin: migration` and `migration: c11n_hybrid_base`.
+With the `nid` parameter, we use the `migration` plugin and tell Drupal to create translations for the nodes we created during the base migration, like `plugin: migration` and `migration: example_hybrid_base`.
 So, for every record, Drupal derives the ID of the relevant node created during the base migration and creates a translation for it.
   * **langcode:** This is important because here we define the language in which the translation should be created.
-* **migration_dependencies:** Since we cannot associate the translations to the base nodes if the base nodes do not exist, we tell Drupal that this migration depends on the base migration `c11n_hybrid_base`.
+* **migration_dependencies:** Since we cannot associate the translations to the base nodes if the base nodes do not exist, we tell Drupal that this migration depends on the base migration `example_hybrid_base`.
 That way, one will be forced to run the base migration before running this migration.

 That's it!
-We can run our translation migration with `drush migrate-import c11n_hybrid_i18n --update` and the translations will be imported into Drupal 8.
+We can run our translation migration with `drush migrate-import example_hybrid_i18n --update` and the translations will be imported into Drupal 8.
 You can check if everything went alright by clicking the `Translate` option for any translated node in Drupal 8.
 If everything went correctly, you should see that the node exists in the original language and has one or more translations.

 # Migrate dogs: Drupal 7 content translations to Drupal 8